xenoscopic/xeno/README.md

 [here](https://raw.githubusercontent.com/havoc-io/xeno/xeno-sh/xeno) and put
 it somewhere in your path.

-xeno needs to be installed on both ends of the editing connection.
-You also need to have the installation directory in your path for both login __AND__ non-login shells.
-For Bash-like shells, this generally means an entry in `~/.bash_profile` or `~/.profile` (for login shells) and `~/.bashrc` (for non-login shells).
-For Zsh-like shells, this generally means an entry in `~/.zshenv` (for both login and non-login shells).
-Consult your shell's documentation for more information.

 You also need to launch the xeno daemon on the local end if you want automatic synchronization (you do not need to run the daemon on the remote end).
+The xeno daemon must be run on a per-user basis.
 The `edit` (both locally and inside an SSH session) and `resume` commands will automatically launch the local daemon if it is not running.
 You can manually start the daemon using the `xeno daemon` command (e.g. if you restart your computer and then don't use `xeno resume`).
 This command will not start another daemon if one is already running, so it is advised that you simply put this into your login shell initialization script.

-It is important to note that on some systems, e.g. Ubuntu, there is a statement in the default ~/.bashrc to prevent it from being run for non-interactive shells, so you either need to remove this statement or add the path statement before that.
-It typically looks something like:

-    # If not running interactively, don't do anything
-    case $- in
-        *i*) ;;
-        *) return;;
-    esac

-Also, if you want in-session launch capabilities, you need to do:
+Finally, if you want in-session launch capabilities, you need to do:

     alias ssh="xeno ssh"